yemiwebby/symfony-react-app/README.md

 export default Posts;
 ```

-Within this component, we created a method named `getPosts()` to retrieve the list of sample posts from the public API and loop through it to update the view with the list.
+Within this component, we created a method named `getPosts()` to retrieve the list of sample posts from the public API and looped through it to update the view with the list.

 ## Update the Base Template